nicholasborghese/AdvancedCSS/README.md

 - JavaScript

 ### `index.html`
-This webpage I built through the Devslopes Beginner Full Stack Web Development course on StackSkills.
+This webpage was built through the Devslopes Beginner Full Stack Web Development course on StackSkills.
 - uses `styles.css` for the CSS styling